ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 ## CORPORATE GOVERNANCE

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000047_11ec0ce59b9fa591386f8c469df6e300656c5c6bade1e7bd934ea0c1aa6238ec.png)
+**Description**: The image contains the words "CORPORATE GOVERNANCE" stacked on two lines, rendered in a serif font and a muted purplish-brown color.

 The  number  of  Board  and  Board  Committees  meetings  as  well  as  general  meetings  held  during  FY2022,  and  the attendances of the Directors during these meetings are as follows: